 In certain cases, the speculative execution will conclude at a "resource boundary" placing physical limits on the ability to speculate for long critical sections.
-For example, resource boundaries may be limits in the cache size used for the speculation or the write buffer size, as will be described below, or 10 other resources needed for speculatively execution.
-In such cases, where there is no actual conflict but simply a limitation or resources, the lock variable may be acquired by the given thread and the speculative execution committed, and the given thread may then continue execution from the point at 15 therefore to the claims for this purpose. which the speculation was committed to the conclusion of the critical section.
+For example, resource boundaries may be limits in the cache size used for the speculation or the write buffer size, as will be described below, or other resources needed for speculatively execution.
+In such cases, where there is no actual conflict but simply a limitation or resources, the lock variable may be acquired by the given thread and the speculative execution committed, and the given thread may then continue execution from the point at which the speculation was committed to the conclusion of the 20 critical section.